 Honors are conferred at graduation upon students who have maintained scholastic excellence.
-Those with a 3.5 cumulative GPA graduate “with honor”; those with a 3.7 “with high honor”; and those with 3.9 “with highest honor.
+Those with a 3.5 cumulative GPA graduate “Cum Laude” (meaning “with distinction”); those with a 3.7 “Magna Cum Laude” (meaning “with great distinction”); and those with 3.9 “Summa Cum Laude” (meaning with highest distinction”).

-To graduate with honors, a student must have earned at least 30 credit hours for an Associate degree and 60 credit hours for a Bachelor degree from the University of Saint Francis.
 In order for honors to be announced at graduation, the student must have completed all classes by the end of the summer term of the academic year.
+The GPA used to determine honors at graduation includes summer term of the academic year.
 The GPA used to determine honors at graduation includes quality points earned only from the University of Saint Francis.

 Honor cords are worn by graduates in recognition of special achievement.
 Honor cords worn by USF graduates include the following: